kresimir71/buhtla/README.md

             , append(AdditionalRules1, AdditionalRules2, AdditionalRules)
             .

-    /* given an alternative any occurance of ? is simplified by replacing the alternative by two new alternatives of the same rule.
+    /* Given an alternative any occurance of ? is simplified by replacing the alternative by two new alternatives of the same rule.
 The original alternative is removed.
     Any occurance of * is simplified by replacing the alternative by two new alternatives of the same rule and adding two new rules.
 The original alternative is removed.
     Any occurance of + is simplified by replacing the alternative by a new alternative of the same rule and adding two new rules.
 The original alternative is removed.
     The rules added in * and + cases are of the same structure to each other, i.e. the same trick works the for both.